-What we are asking for Many people tell single parents, "I don't know how you do it", and the truth is, it is a challenge - a challenge made harder by policy decisions, welfare systems and employment practices that at best ignore the needs of single parent families and at worst actively discriminate.
+What we are asking for

+Many people tell single parents, "I don't know how you do it", and the truth is, it is a challenge - a challenge made harder by policy decisions, welfare systems and employment practices that at best ignore the needs of single parent families and at worst actively discriminate.

 Single parents are twice as likely to live in poverty compared to couples.
 Every day, they battle constant financial, emotional, and social challenges, yet they show remarkable resilience in managing their finances and caring for their children.
-While they prioritise their children, Rachel says "every penny I have goes on my children", it's crucial to ease the burden for the UK's 1.8 million single-parent families.
-Using years of real-life experience, thorough research, and collaboration with single parents, Gingerbread and a dedicated team of single-parent campaigners have come together to put forward our proposals for the next government.
+While they prioritise their children, Rachel says "every penny I have goes on my children", it's crucial to ease the burden for the UK's 1.8 million single parent families.

+Using years of real-life experience, thorough research, and collaboration with single parents, Gingerbread and a dedicated team of single parent campaigners have come together to put forward our proposals for the next government.
 Our full list of recommendations is included at the end, but in essence we urge the next government to:

-Undertake a full review and reform of the Child Maintenance Service (CMS) and introduce a minimum CMS payment from government.

-Take action so that a whole range of flexible working options becomes normalised and available allowing single parents to find work that meets their skill level, supported as appropriate by dedicated single parent work coaches.

-Take action to ensure adequate levels of benefits are paid to single parents and make sure the benefit system is fair.
-This includes reforming the Universal Credit conditionality system, and abolishing the two-child limit on benefit policy.
+- the Undertake a full review and reform of the Child Maintenance Service (CMS) and introduce a minimum CMS payment from government. - Take action so that a whole range of flexible working options becomes normalised and available allowing single parents to find work that meets their skill level, supported as appropriate by dedicated single parent work coaches. - Invest in a childcare system that supports single parents, including ensuring any childcare entitlements are available to those who are studying or training. - Take action to ensure adequate levels of benefits are paid to single parents and make sure the benefit system is fair.
+This includes reforming the Universal Credit conditionality system, and abolishing the two-child limit on benefit policy. - Introduce a process so that all impact assessments for new policies look at the impact that changes would have on single parents.

 It's essential for politicians to prioritise single parents and their children.
-The policies of the next government will shape the future, so let's ensure they work effectively for single-parent families and their children.
+The policies of the next government will shape the future, so let's ensure they work effectively for single parent families and their children.

 Child Maintenance